wp-plugins/updraftplus/readme.txt

 = Development version (not yet released/supported) =

 * FEATURE: The search/replace expert tool can now work on selected tables only
+* PERFORMANCE: Use PageVisibility API to be more intelligent about when we need to poll for progress in the dashboard
-* FIX: The Migrator add-on would fetch more database rows than it should, increasing the risk of hitting memory limits, and increasing the time needed on enormous sites
+* FIX: The Migrator add-on would fetch more database rows than it should, increasing the (low) risk of hitting memory limits, and increasing the time needed on enormous sites
 * TWEAK: Inform the user of possible plugin compatibility issues if they are about to restore a site onto a webserver running a PHP major version older than the original backup.
 * TWEAK: Detect database disconnection when search/replacing, and reconnect if possible; and to try less rows in case it was a memory limit
 * TWEAK: Add option to control how many rows are search/replaced at once